 The Government Agencies that work for a specific city or town can be operated with the help of this type of area network, as it enables the employees to stay connected.
 As this doesn’t require a wide area network and local area network will not be sufficient for establishing an efficient communication method.
 It is the best way to go.

 5. Airports/ Railways Stations/ Bus Stations

-As it is a well known fact that the various ports of transportation like Airports, Railways, Bus transports, etc. are typically operated in a larger geographical area.
+As it is a well-known fact that the various ports of transportation like Airports, Railways, Bus transports, etc. are typically operated in a larger geographical area.
 Local Area Network will not be sufficient for a successful transmission across the station.
 Hence, it is safer to pick the Metropolitan Area Network for setting up communication for this purpose.

 To conclude, Metropolitan Area Network comes in handy when the communication area is larger for the Local Area Network to handle, and lesser than it is required for the Wide Area Network to transmit.
-This type of area network can also be connected with other area networks if need be, making it more scalable than other type of networks.
+This type of area network can also be connected with other area networks if need be, making it more scalable than another type of networks.

 This is a guide to Metropolitan Area Network.
-Here we discuss how does metropolitan area network work with advantages and applications.
+Here we discuss how does metropolitan area network works with advantages and applications.
 You may also have a look at the following articles to learn more –